 - Next, configure the language, keyboard method, and time.
 Click “Repair your computer.”

 - Go to Choose an option.
 Choose “Troubleshoot“ and “Advanced startup options.”
 Last, choose the “System Restore point.”

 - Follow the on-screen instructions to finish a system restore.

 After performing these steps, try to see if the method could fix Windows update error 0x8024001E.
 If the error persists, check out the following fix method.

 Restart Microsoft Update

-- Press the “windows” key on your keyboard and then press “R”.
-Type in “CMD” in the small window pop-up.
-To grant administrator access, press “shift + ctrl + enter” keys.
+- Press the “Windows” key on your keyboard and then press “R.” Type in “CMD” in the small window pop-up.
+To grant administrator access, press the “shift + ctrl + enter” keys.

 - You will next see the command prompt.
-You need to enter a series of commands, one by one.
-Be sure to press “enter” after each command you type to stop the running services.
+You need to enter a series of commands one by one.
+Press “enter” after each command you type to stop the running services.

 - net stop wuauserv

 - net stop bits